Beddgelert Forest, near Porthmadog

 Mineral-rich water from the surrounding limestone drains into the wetland creating the perfect conditions for a whole host of rare plants, animals and wetland birds.

-Follow our waymarked walk over the boardwalk out into the fen for great views and the chance to spot some of the wildlife and the wildflower display in spring and summer.
+Follow our waymarked walks over the boardwalk out into the fen for great views and the chance to spot some of the wildlife and the wildflower display in spring and summer.

 National Nature Reserves are places with some of the very finest examples of wildlife habitats and geological features.

 There are over 70 National Nature Reserves in Wales.

 Three of the fens on Anglesey have been designated as National Nature Reserves:

 Find out more about the Anglesey and Llŷn Fens LIFE Project Wildlife highlights